vega/vega-datasets/datapackage.md

 ### path
 volcano.json
 ### description
-Maunga Whau (Mt Eden) is one of about 50 volcanos in the Auckland volcanic field.
-This data set gives topographic information for Maunga Whau on a 10m by 10m grid.
-Digitized from a topographic map by Ross Ihaka, adapted from R datasets.
-These data should not be regarded as accurate.
+Elevation measurements of Maunga Whau (Mt Eden), a volcano in Auckland, New Zealand, representing a rectangular area of 870 meters by 610 meters.
+Spacing between measurement points is approximately 10 meters in both directions.
+Digitized from a topographic map by Ross Ihaka and adapted from R datasets, Should not be regarded as accurate.
 ### sources
 | title      | path                                                                       |
 |:-----------|:---------------------------------------------------------------------------|